|

 The

-Technology Standards Panel, organized under ANSI, was
+Standards Panel, organized under ANSI, was created in 2005 under a

-created in 2005 under a contract with the
+contract with the Office

-organizations and systems in healthcare.
-HITSP's contract with
+systems in healthcare.
+HITSP's contract with HHS

-HHS concluded
+concluded

 on April 30, 2010.
 See